MrPumpHouse/Read-Me/README.md

 ## Contact me
 @mqgh (1231474833213362176) on Discord
-- Friend Requests are off, find me in https://discord.gg/elvebredd or https://discord.gg/gaggate
+- Friend Requests are off, find me in https://discord.gg/elvebredd

 ## About Me
 Discord Bot Developer with 1 year of experience.